zendayasbrother/Trilateral-Export-Vis/README.md

 • Website Deployment: Culminating this research into a user-facing website to enable broader access to findings

 • Mathematical Deep Dive: Expanding on machine learning models to predict long-term impacts under various economic scenarios and urilising game theory to support

-Contributing

-Contributions, issues, and suggestions are welcome!
-If you’d like to contribute to this project, feel free to fork this repo, submit a pull request, or create an issue for enhancement or fixes.

-License

-MIT License